Check Out Energy Savings

 If you would like to see Kill A Watt monitors available at your library, mention this website to your library director or email us the name of your library and we can contact them to see if it is eligible for this initiative.

 Check out these books on energy

 Borrowing, rather than buying books, is a good way to reduce energy usage and conserve resources.
-If using a Kill A Watt monitor sparked your interest in learning more about energy efficiency and renewable energy, visit your local library and see what is available on these topics.
+If using a Kill A Watt monitor sparked your interest in learning more about energy efficiency, visit your local library and see what is available on these topics.

 - Wind energy: blown away!, Amy S. Hansen